Grid View - A Faster, Smarter Way to Work with Salesforce Data

 To create a view, click on the Create Template toolbar button and enter the name for the new view.
 Then click the Columns Wizard toolbar button to define the view peferences.
 Drag one or more columns into the Row Groups section to create a grouped view.
 Add one or more numberical columns into the value section.
 Beside each group will be an aggregation of the grouped values.
 Click on the Parent Fileds tab to add fields from a direct parent relation.
 Drag any column in the Available fields section to reorder the columns displayed in the view.
 To create a pivot view, click the Pivot Mode radio button, and then add your desired pivot column(s).

 When defining a view, we can optionally add fields from a direct parent relation.
-In the image below, we have selected the Task object.
-Notice the column [Account] AccountSource.
-This is a parent field column that we have added to the view.
+In the image below, we have selected the User object.
+We added the Division and Department fields.
 This will be a read-only column.

 Creating queries